dmnrcht/BikeTracks/doc/report.md

 ![Architecture](img/architecture.png)

-As this is an Android lesson, we'll try to focus more on the client but to understand the whole structure, it is necessary to explain how the server was build.
+As this is an Android lesson, we'll try to focus more on the client but to understand the whole structure, it is necessary to explain how the server was built.

 ### Mock-ups
-The mock-ups shows the expected views for the mobile application.
+The mock-ups show the expected views for the mobile application.
 It helps us visualize it as a whole and organize ourselves.
 ![Mock-ups](img/maquettes.jpg)

 To improve user experience we focused on recording an activity on the same view as the one displaying the tracks.
 These tracks must also be differentiable by high contrasting colors to distinguish superimposed tracks.